 Fredericks manufactures a complete line of signal conditioning boards, inclinometers, and tilt switches featuring our industry-leading tilt sensors.
 These high-accuracy sensors and electronics range from printed circuit assemblies and fully integrated packages to remote-mounted sensors and assemblies.

-Tilt sensor electronics custom built for your needs
+Tilt sensor electronics custom-built for your needs

 If your application requires a custom sensor assembly, we can design and manufacture electronics tailored to your specific specs.
 The electronics can be housed and packaged in a variety of ways to provide you with easy mounting, multiple output options and environmental protection.

-Signal Conditioners - Electrolytic Sensor Circuits
+Signal Conditioners - Electrolytic Tilt Sensor Circuits

 Electrolytic tilt sensors require a basic electrolytic tilt sensor circuit to generate a tilt angle output.
 These are often called signal conditioners, signal conditioning boards, or electronic tilt sensors.
-In most cases our sensors can be mounted directly onto the PCB.
-These electrolytic tilt sensor circuits have many optional outputs including analog 0 to 5 V DC, RS-232/RS-485, and SPI communications.
+In most cases, our sensors can be mounted directly onto the PCB.
+These electrolytic tilt sensor circuits have many optional outputs including analog 0 to 5 V DC, RS-232/RS-485, PWM, and SPI communications.

 Our electronic tilt sensors include convenient mounting holes and connectors allowing you to simply integrate our circuits into your designs.
 If you’d prefer to integrate our electrolytic tilt sensor circuit into your board-level design, we have an engineering department that can help!
 We have electrical, PCB layout, software/firmware, and mechanical design expertise, so we’ll work with you to build an electronic tilt sensor specific to your needs.

 Our MEMS tilt sensors and inclinometers are the only products we offer that utilize MEMS core tilt sensing technology.
-These analog and digital inclinometers are metal housed, environmentally-sealed analog and digital inclinometer sensors with an IP (ingress protection rating) of IP67.
+These analog and digital inclinometers are metal-housed, environmentally-sealed analog and digital inclinometer sensors with an IP (ingress protection rating) of IP67.
 Inclinometers are used in many markets and industries including construction and agricultural vehicles where inclinometers provide safety information and other vehicle parameters to the operator.

 These analog and digital inclinometer sensors offer a ±90° operating range with accuracy of ±0.1° with optional outputs of analog 0 to 5 V DC and RS-485 digital communications.
 Analog and digital inclinometers with MEMS tilt sensors are higher cost than our electrolytic inclinometer sensors because of the high accuracy internal MEMS sensor, t.
 For a lower cost option, view our electrolytic inclinometer sensors.